 In general, contact between parents and school staff should be via phone or email.
 In the rare case that parents need to enter the campus for other reasons, an appointment must be made.
 Parents without an appointment will be denied entry to the campus.
 Parents are required to comply with safety requirements as outlined in these pages, and as designated by school staff, without complaint.

 Social Distancing becomes increasingly difficult to supervise in large groups.
 Larger numbers make contact tracing more difficult and any outbreak of virus would have more potential spread.

-Adults waiting on campus to pick up their children will be required to sit in designated socially-distanced areas and leave the campus as soon as they have received their children.
+Adults waiting on campus to pick up their children will be required to sit in designated socially distanced areas and leave the campus as soon as they have collected their children.
 Copenhagen will not be open for business and no social gathering is permitted.

-HVAC systems run at all times, bringing fresh air into the building.
-Classroom windows are opened for ten minutes every hour (AQI allowing) as well as throughout the lunchtime period.
+HVAC systems run at all times in our school, bringing fresh air into the building.
+Classroom windows are also opened for at least five minutes every hour (AQI allowing) as well as throughout the lunchtime period.

 Doors to all classrooms remain open at all times to further support air flow.

 Common cleaning products such as Dettol and Chlorine are highly effective at killing the virus (external to the human body – they should, of course, never be taken internally).
 School cleaning staff use these extensively and appropriately in their work.

 Deep-Cleaning was performed prior to re-opening and a schedule for all spaces in the school allows for constant, rolling cleaning throughout the day.

 Signage will be used to show where cleaning has occurred allowing all staff to remain vigilant of this.